-Showing 1-8 of 8 results
+Showing 1-7 of 7 results

 Does Open-Pollinated Corn Have a Place on Today’s Organic Farm?

 On 205 acres near the picturesque bluffs of the Mississippi River, Stanley Smith raises beef cows and grows organic corn in southeastern Minnesota.
-He grew up on this small farm in the rolling hills of Winona County and worked in partnership with his dad until his dad retired.
-Smith and his wife, Vickie, purchased the […]
+He grew up on this small farm in the rolling hills of Winona County and worked alongside his dad until his dad retired.
+Smith and his wife, Vickie, purchased the farm, and […]

 South Dakota Rancher Explores Sustainable Livestock Fly Control